C++98 OOP: Deep Dive into Classes and Objects

 };4.2 Chained Method Calls

 Another common application of the this pointer is implementing chained calls.
-The approach is simple: a member function returns a reference to *this, allowing the caller to consecutively call multiple methods in a single line of code.
+The approach is straightforward: a member function returns a reference to *this, allowing the caller to invoke multiple methods consecutively in a single line of code.

 class StringBuilder {